michellevit/Production-Planner/README.txt

 -----------
 11. How to Update Docker Container / Database
+- If changes were made to the entire app in VSCode:
+  - docker-compose down
+  - docker-compose build
+    - Add '--no-cache' to build from scratch, ignoring previuous builds
+  - docker-compose up
+- If changes were just made to one image:
+  - docker build -t your_image_name .
 - If changes were made to the models.py file:
   - Make sure the Docker container is running
   - CD into the project's root directory